py-smart-gardena/py-smart-gardena/README.md

 ## Description

-The **py-smart-gardena** library aims to provide python way to communicate with gardena smart systems and all gardena smart equipments.
+The **py-smart-gardena** library aims to provide python way to communicate with gardena smart systems and all gardena smart equipment.
 Configuration of the equipement and inclusion has still to be done using the Gardena application or website.

 ## Support